 “To be able to use this treatment, people should get tested as soon as possible if they become ill and reach out to their health care provider quickly if they receive a positive test,” said Dr. Ruth Lynfield, state epidemiologist and medical director for the Minnesota Department of Health (MDH).
 “Supplies will be limited at this point, but this therapy provides an additional option to help limit the impacts of this serious disease.”

 Minnesota is expected to receive 2,400 doses in the initial shipment.
 HHS plans to distribute 300,000 doses nationally by the end of the year.
 Due to limited supplies, MDH and its medical and public health partners have worked with medical ethicists around the state to develop a framework for health care providers to make decisions about who should get the treatment.
-Only children and adults who are at high risk for severe disease will be eligible, and those conditions are listed in the Food and Drug Administration’s Emergency Use Authorization (PDF), which is posted on the MDH website.
+Only children and adults who are at high risk for severe disease will be eligible, and those conditions are listed in the Food and Drug Administration’s Emergency Use Authorization (expired link), which is posted on the MDH website.

 In a clinical trial studying bamlanivimab in adult patients with mild to moderate COVID-19 who were not hospitalized, the treatment was shown to decrease the need for hospitalizations and emergency department visits and to decrease the amount of virus as measured in the patient through molecular testing of the upper respiratory tract.
 The most commonly reported side effects in clinical studies have been nausea, diarrhea, dizziness, headache, itching and vomiting in between 2 percent and 4 percent of people.
 Serious reactions such as allergic reactions or infusion reactions have occurred but are uncommon.
 Clinical studies are ongoing and not all side effects may be known at this time.